Abraar AyazDirector | Solicitor

 Abraar specialises in the field of criminal defence and has defended clients who face all sorts of allegations ranging from serious violence to frauds, organised crime and drug offences.
-Having been trained under the close guidance and supervision of Shahid Khan, he has quickly established a “can do” attitude and a strong work ethic, which affords his clients the assurances that they sometimes need.
+Having been trained under the close guidance and supervision of Shahid Khan, he has quickly established a “can do” attitude and a strong work ethic, which affords his clients the assurances that they need.

 Abraar is passionate about his work and therefore has not limited himself to a particular type of case.
 His meticulous eye for detail ensures that he is able to swiftly assess key evidence in a constructive and logical manner; both essential pre-requisites for cases which involve voluminous banking material, cell site data and other complex evidence.
+The faith and trust placed in him by his client’s and other professionals are testament to the rapport which he is able to build.

 Abraar has assisted on a number of cases shown on Shahid Khan’s profile, but some of his other more recent notable cases are below: